chomnr/brute/README.md

 sudo ln -s /usr/local/sbin/sshd /usr/sbin/sshd

 # ^ the above method may cause issues if you experience them
-# you can try manually editing the files instead of moving them.
+# you can try manually editing the ssh.service file instead of moving them.

 nano /lib/systemd/system/ssh.service